cranci1/AnimeGen/README.md

 ## Build

 Want to build the app yourself?
 No problem, by cloning this repo and running the ipadbuild.sh file, you can build your own IPA of the app!
+You can also modify the app as you like!

 Clone the repo: